Weed-AI/Weed-AI/search/src/Components/wrapper/about.md

 If you found Weed-AI useful in your research or project, please cite the database as:

+_Weed-AI: A repository of Weed Images in Crops._ Sydney Institute of Agriculture and Sydney Informatics Hub, the University of Sydney. https://weed-ai.sydney.edu.au/, accessed YYYY-MM-DD.

-CITATION TBA by mid 2021
+An academic is TBA by mid 2021

 ## Specific Datasets